When it comes to sustainability, the future looks bright!

 In Europe, due to uncertainty around SFDR, hundreds of funds may downgrade their Article 9 designation as some asset managers have taken a lax approach toward Article 9 requirements.

-A Morningstar study found that 43% of the funds it analysed were targeting a sustainable-asset threshold of less than 50%.
+A recent Morningstar study found that 43% of the funds it analysed were targeting a sustainable-asset threshold of less than 50%.

 Customers are becoming more savvy about what corporations are doing behind-the-scenes, and investors too!
 They want to see organisations who are transparent about their practices and willing to be held accountable when they misstep or make mistakes.